Chymyst/chymyst-core/docs/chymyst01.md

 ```

 Sometimes it appears that repeating input molecules is the most natural way of expressing the desired behavior of certain concurrent programs.
-However, I believe it is always possible to introduce some new auxiliary molecules and to rewrite the “chemistry laws” so that input molecules are not repeated while the resulting computations give the same results.
+However, I believe it is always possible to introduce some new auxiliary molecules and to rewrite the chemistry so that input molecules are not repeated, while the resulting computations give the same results.
 This limitation could be lifted in a later version of `JoinRun` if it proves useful to do so.

 ## Order of reactions and nondeterminism

-When there are several different reactions that can start the available molecules, the runtime engine will choose the reaction at random,
+When a reaction site has enough waiting molecules for several different reactions to start, the runtime engine will choose the reaction at random, giving each candidate reaction an equal chance of starting.

-so that every reaction has an equal chance of starting.
+TODO: Drawing of several possible reactions at a reaction site

-Similarly, when there are several copies of the same molecule that can be consumed as input by a reaction, the runtime engine will make a choice of which copy
+Similarly, when there are several copies of the same molecule that can be consumed as input by a reaction, the runtime engine will make a choice of which copy of the molecule to consume.

-of the molecule to consume.
+TODO: Drawing of several possible input molecules for a reaction

 Currently, `JoinRun` will _not_ fully randomize the input molecules but make an implementation-dependent choice.
 A truly random selection of input molecules may be implemented in the future.

 Importantly, it is _not possible_ to assign priorities to reactions or to molecules.
-The chemical machine ignores the order of reactions as listed in the `site(...)` call, as well as the order of molecules in the input list of each reaction.
+The chemical machine ignores the order in which reactions are listed in the `site(...)` call, as well as the order of molecules in the input list of each reaction.
-Just for the purposes of debugging, molecules will be printed in alphabetical order of names, and reactions will be printed in an unspecified order.
+Just for the purposes of debugging, molecules will be printed in alphabetical order of names, and reactions will be printed in an unspecified but fixed order.

 The result is that the order in which reactions will start is non-deterministic and unknown.

-If the priority of certain reactions is important for a particular application, it is the programmer's task to design the chemical laws in such a way that those reactions start in the desired order.
+If the priority of certain reactions is important for a particular application, it is the programmer's task to design the chemistry in such a way that those reactions start in the desired order.
 This is always possible by using auxiliary molecules and/or guard conditions.

 In fact, a facility for assigning priority to molecules or reactions would be self-defeating.